 One of the Algarve’s many treasures, Albufeira is home to many eminent allures.
 Unravel a range of traditional restaurants and bars in its illustrious Old Town, or enjoy the Albufeira weather on one of its many beaches.

 Vilamoura is one of the Algarve’s finest holiday resorts with great beaches, good food and nightlife and golf and other activities.
 It was originally built in the 1980s as a golfing centre but has grown into a much more varied holiday resort with plenty to do.
 However its golfing heritage is very obvious and many of the villas in Vilamoura are laid out around the golf courses around the resort.

 Vilamoura is centred on its marina right next to the huge sandy beach that lines the southern Algarve coast.
 The marina is full of shops, bars and restaurants as well as the casino at the eastern side by the beach.
 The marina gets busy at night as holidaymakers come to eat, drink or just people watch.

-Vale do Lobo and Quinta do Lago is where you’ll find the Algarve’s most luxurious and exclusive villas.
+East from Quarteira are Vale do Lobo and Quinta do Lago.
+This is where you’ll find the Algarve’s most luxurious and exclusive villas.
 The two resorts are a few kilometres apart and you can walk along the beach or drive on the quiet road connecting them.